 "This is a massive jump that didn't happen by chance," Ortiz said.
 "In fact, page views kept increasing week over week."
 Ortiz also shared that these local landing pages contribute to 25% of leads on Bayada's main website.

-Additionally, prioritizing local pages has generated strong ROI on spend for Bayada, significantly outperforming social media spend, Ortiz explained.
+Additionally, prioritising local pages has generated strong ROI on spend for Bayada, significantly outperforming social media spend, Ortiz explained.
 As customers increasingly seek relevant answers about local healthcare providers via AI-powered search engines, local pages are of substantial importance to brands all across this vertical.

-"Local pages are absolutely critical to our business, and to contributing leads on Bayada.com," said Ortiz.
-"They are also our highest generating recruiting channel, so it's truly a win-win."
+"Local pages are absolutely critical to our business and to contributing leads on Bayada.com," said Ortiz.
+"They are also our highest-generating recruiting channel, so it's truly a win-win."